openskies-sh/aircraftregistry/README.md

 ### 2. For Local testing turn off Securing API endpoints

-Go to `settings.py` and file and set `SECURE_API_ENDPOINTS` as `False` to disable secure endpoints, this means that you dont need the JWT tokens for Identity and Authenication for the endpoints.
-For more information about Identity and Roles for the registry, please review [comprehensive paper](https://github.com/openskies-sh/aircraftregistry/blob/master/documents/registration-identity-authentication.md)
+Go to `settings.py` and set `SECURE_API_ENDPOINTS` as `False` to disable secure endpoints for local testing.
+This means that you dont need the JWT tokens for Identity and Authenication, for more information about Identity and Roles are managed, please review [Identitiy and Authentication paper](https://github.com/openskies-sh/aircraftregistry/blob/master/documents/registration-identity-authentication.md)

 ### 2. Create Initial Database